Clashes force Libya's Bashagha from Tripoli after brief attempt to enter | Politics

 Bashagha on Twitter accused Dbeibah's allied forces of a "dangerous military escalation" and said their actions showed Dbeibah's government would be unable to hold any credible election.
 With neither side apparently able to establish a decisive military advantage across the country, Libya seems set for a longer period of deadlock, with Dbeibah firmly entrenched in Tripoli and his foes unable to take it.

+In Washington, a U.S. State Department spokesperson said the department was highly concerned about violence and urged all armed groups to refrain from violence.
 That may prolong the shutdown of major oil facilities by forces in eastern Libya tied to commander Khalifa Haftar, who backs Bashagha.
-DEADLOCK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)